G-Two/subarulink/DEVELOPERS.md

 - `Controller.remote_stop(vin)`
 - `Controller.charge_start(vin)`  - PHEV Only

-Starlink Subarus also send vehicle status information.  `"g1"` vehicles do not support this.
+Starlink Subarus also sends vehicle status information.  `"g1"` vehicles do not support this.
 This data can be retrieved with the following methods:
 - `Controller.get_data(vin)` - Returns locally cached data about vehicle, if available.
 Fetches data if not received yet.
 - `Controller.fetch(vin)` - Uses Subaru API to fetch Subaru's cached vehicle data.
 This does not request a command to be sent to the vehicle.
 This data may be stale, so check the timestamp and request an update if necessary.
 The Crosstrek PHEV has been observed to automatically push vehicle updates after certain state changes (power off, charging cable inserted).
 - `Controller.update(vin)` - Uses Subaru API to send a remote update request to the vehicle.
 Excessive use may drain vehicle battery.
 Throttled with update_interval.